Who?

 I was born in a place called Vaala in the Finnish countryside, 100 kilometers to the east of Oulu.
 My birth took place a couple of years before the Beatles published their first record.
 I do not remember the days of Beatlemania, but I remember that older people spoke, years later, about Beatles and the 'madness' that they caused among their listeners.

 I lived the first 18 years of my life in a wooden house in Vaala.
 Those parts of Finland are quite rarely populated.
-When I entered school, I was the only pupil in the first grade.
+When I entered school, I was the only student in the first grade.
 There was this benefit that I could easily win the skiing competition of the first grade.
-Later, though, the school was merged to another school where there were more pupils.
+Later, though, the school was merged to another school where there were more students.
 That meant the end for my skiing career.

 Languages